 - (i) Investment credit risk which is the risk of financial loss arising from a change in the value of an investment.
 This is linked to the creditworthiness and the expected ability of the issuer and/or financial institution ("counterparty") to make timely payment of profit and/or principal.
-Any adverse situations faced by the counterparty may result in rating downgrades and default which may impact the value as well as liquidity of the investments: - (ii) Retakaful counterparty risk which is the risk of financial loss arising from the default or the deterioration of the solvency position of the retakaful operator; and - (iii) Contribution credit risk which is the risk of financial loss arising from the non-payment of takaful contribution.
+Any adverse situations faced by the counterparty may result in rating downgrades and default which may impact the value as well as liquidity of the investments; - (ii) Retakaful counterparty risk which is the risk of financial loss arising from the default or the deterioration of the solvency position of the retakaful operator; and - (iii) Contribution credit risk which is the risk of financial loss arising from the nonpayment of takaful contribution.

 The Company is exposed to investment credit risk on its investment portfolio, primarily from investments in Islamic corporate sukuk.
 Creditworthiness assessments for new and existing investments are undertaken by the Company in accordance with the Investment Policy as approved by the Board.
 In addition, the credit ratings of the sukuk portfolios are regularly monitored and any downgrade in credit ratings will be evaluated to determine the required actions.
+As at the financial year end, the Company's sukuk portfolio has no material exposure below investment grade.